almostengr/light-show-extender/website/docs/calendar.md

 ---

 Throughout the year, the lighting is changed for special occasions and holidays.
-Lights run from sunset until 11 PM.
+Lights run from sunset until 10:30 PM (22:30).

 Colors are subject to change without notice.

 ## January

+* New Year's Day - Blue
-* Martin Luther King Jr Day - Red, Black, Green
+* Martin Luther King Jr Weekend - Red, Green, Black

 ## February